manuelmeister/neos-docs/guide/rendering/fusion.md

 # Fusion

+> This page assumes you've already read the [Rendering Basics](/guide/essentials/rendering){.secondary-link}.
+> Read that first if you are new to neos rendering.

 Fusion is a declarative templating language.
 This means that you define your templates and partials and include and iterate over your data.
 Additionally, you can extend and override existing templates granular.